ZachGreenhawt/Line-Learner/README.md

 - Detects and corrects page orientation, including sideways and upside-down scans
 - Caches extracted text so repeat uploads are faster
 - Detects characters and speaker headings
+- Detects stage directions and songs, and excludes sung lyrics from practice by default
 - Lets you add/remove detected characters before parsing
 - Lets you choose the starting line before parsing
 - Lets you remove repeated headers, footers, OCR junk, or other phrases before parsing
 - Builds cue/response pairs for a selected character
+- Offers practice settings: include stage directions in cues, include your sung lines, timed recall, case sensitivity, and punctuation matching
 - Runs line practice by showing a cue and asking for the next line
 - Exports parser diagnostics as CSV files from the terminal app